Marianne Borchgrevink-Brækhus

 Research

-I am a PhD candidate in media studies, researching news use.
-My PhD project explores how we can further a more nuanced understanding of why and how audiences use news in everyday life.
-Audience metrics have become central to newsrooms and the field of journalism studies, where clicks, time spent, and subscription sales shape understandings of audience interests, use, and preferences.
-I explore these digital behaviors from an audience perspective, primarily through qualitative methods.
-The project focuses more concretely on why younger audiences are more reluctant to pay for news, what it means to spend time on news, and how media experiences shape news practices
+My PhD dissertation explored how we can gain a more nuanced understanding of why and how people use news in everyday life, at a time when digital trace data increasingly shape understandings of audience interests and user patterns.
+I explored these digital behaviors from an audience perspective, primarily through qualitative methods.
+The project focused more concretely on why younger audiences are more reluctant to pay for news, what it means to spend time on news, and how media experiences shape news practices

 In my master's project, I examined how young adults navigate while reading news online, how these practices can be understood as public connection, and what implications these user patterns may have for how we can understand audience metrics.